shakeelakram00/Continual-Learning-on-FPGAs-using-FINN/README.md

 The current implementation of the framework is based on the following publication.
 Please consider citing it if you find it useful.

-Muhammad Shakeel Akram, Bogaraju Sharatchandra Varma, Dewar Finlay.
+MUHAMMAD SHAKEEL AKRAM, Bogaraju Sharatchandra Varma, Dewar Finlay.
 Continual Learning on FPGAs for Efficient Cardiac Diagnosis through Mix-Precision Quantized DNNs.
 TechRxiv.
-December 10, 2024.
 DOI: